 Clear acrylic sealers with aluminum oxide additives will eventually wear away.
 On average, Hubbard estimates, they need to be resealed every two to three years, depending on foor traffic and exposure to UV rays.

 Todd Fisher, a member of the family-run business Unique Concrete NJ, based in West Milford, N.J., approaches the slippery sealer quandary from a different perspective.

 “We concentrate on making the concrete itself better and relying less on sealers,” he says, adding that all their new installations involve integrally colored, densified concrete and usually water-based sealers.
 “My advice is to make the color as permanent as possible and the concrete as durable as possible so you don’t have to rely on the sealer to make a project functional.”

-There are some situations such as driveways and high-traffic areas, Fisher concedes, where the job will call for a solvent-based acrylic sealer and that’s the way he’ll go.
+There are some situations such as driveways and high-traffic areas, Fisher concedes, where the job calls for a solvent-based acrylic sealer.
+That’s the way he’ll go.

 To further lessen the degree of slipperiness, he trowels and uses Unique’s specially made rollers.
 “We rely heavily on the texture of our concrete to provide slip resistance,” Fisher says.

 Even placement tool choices can curb slipperiness.
 “Instead of using a fresno or hand trowel to finish the slab in preparation for stamping … use only a float,” states artisan Steve VandeWater on the website of the Indiana Decorative Concrete Network.
 “While many stampers prefer a very smooth finish to give them a ‘fresh canvas’ for texturing, troweling a slab makes it overly slick.
 Simply floating the concrete instead leaves a sandier finish, which aids with slip resistance.
 As a bonus, it can also make the texture look more realistic, especially on stone or brick patterns.”